Gyumeijie/google-search-skills/README.md

 The skills to be introduced may be roughly divided into three categories: location-directed, content-directed and others.

 - ## location-directed
+In this way, we can filter pages according the location. specifically, we can use the site and url of a page to control the location.

 - ### site
 By its very name, we can tune our search to make result limited to some specific location and by location,